 A first aid kit means you can attend to your dog immediately, but it won’t help in every situation.
 Before you leave home prepare a list of local vets and emergency hospitals where you’ll be staying.
 Precious time can be wasted if you wait until you need one to start looking.

 It’s one thing if you’ll be staying close to town where you can run in and grab poop bags, but what if you’re enjoying the peace and tranquility in the middle of nowhere?
 They don’t take up any room so do yourself a favor and throw in some extra rolls.
 You’ll be happy you did.

 If you use them at home you’ll use them while away.
 Although Red went out often throughout the day, kidney issues and dementia meant she sometimes had to go in between those outings.
 Covering the floor with pee pads made it super easy, especially at night.

 Stake in the ground

-A stake in the ground with a rope attached to your dog’s harness will give him the chance to lounge in the fresh air in safety.
+A stake in the ground with a rope is something really handy to bring with you.
+Attach it to your dog’s harness and let him explore his surrounds, and lounge in the fresh air safely.

 Towels…and lots of them!